joekrom/converterservices/README.md

 # converterservices

 In this project a bunch of tools, especially for XML publication, is collected and wrapped in a Java toolbox for simple access.
+The list of supported tools contains

+* Saxon XSLT
+* Saxon XQuery
+* FOP XSL-FO
+* PDF splitting and merging
+* XSLX/CSV <-> XML
+* Zipping/unzipping
+* md5 hashing
+* exiftool meta data extraction
+* Upload and download by ftp and http

-*converterservices* can be used as library, can be started as web service, using [sparkjava](http://sparkjava.com/) as framework, or as a command line tool for pipeline processing.
+*converterservices* can be used as library, can be started as web service, using [sparkjava](http://sparkjava.com/) as framework, or as a command line tool for pipeline processing with error reporting (you can config the logger to send the reports to a remote server logging instance or by email).

 Check out the [Wiki] (https://github.com/axxepta/converterservices/wiki) to find out more about *converterservices*.